Introducing pre-impact air-cushioning effects into the Wagner model of impact theory: Post-impact model: Wagner theory

 Applying the kinematic condition on the free surface (\ref{eqn:PostImpactInterfaceBCs}b) and integrating with respect to time, we find that the free surface profile is given by \begin{linenomath}

 \end{linenomath} for $x>d(t)$, and we can recover $h$ for $x<-d(t)$ by symmetry.

 It remains to determine the evolution of the turnover point, $d(t)$.
-As discussed in detail in Appendix \ref{sec:AppendixWagnerInner}, local to the turnover points, there is an inner region two orders of magnitude smaller than this `outer' region, in which $x\mp d(t), y = O(\ve^{2})$.
+Since the velocity and pressure are both singular at $x = \pm d(t)$ (cf. (\ref{eqn:LOOComplexVelocity})), the `outer' solution breaks down, and we need to consider an `inner' region in which the free surface turns over and fluid is forced into the high-speed, thin liquid jet.
+As discussed in detail in Appendix \ref{sec:AppendixWagnerInner}, these local regions centred on $x = \pm d(t), y = \ve(f(d(t))-t)$ have a typical lengthscale that is two orders of magnitude smaller than that in the outer region, so that $x\mp d(t) = O(\ve^{2})$ and $y -\ve(f(d(t))-t)= O(\ve^{2})$.
 In this region, the leading-order problem is a quasi-steady Helmholtz flow and, in particular, matching between the leading-order-outer and leading-order-inner free surface profiles necessitates that the so-called \emph{Wagner condition} must hold: \begin{linenomath}

 \end{linenomath} In essence, this is simply a statement of conservation of mass, in that it enforces the outer free surface profile to meet the impacting body at the turnover point in this outer region, \cite{Wagner1932, Howison1991}.